Policy for the NIMH Data Archive (NDA)

 Additionally, the NIMH acknowledges that legitimate requests for access to data may be made by law enforcement offices.
 The NDA will not possess direct identifiers, nor will the NIMH have access to the link between the code and the identifiable information that may reside with the primary investigator and institution for particular studies.
 The release of identifiable information may be protected from compelled disclosure by the primary investigator’s institution obtained a Certificate of Confidentiality for the original study.
 Researchers submitting data are encouraged to consider whether a Certificate of Confidentiality might be appropriate for their data as an additional safeguard with regard to involuntary disclosure of research participant identities.
 For its data, the NDA will hold a Certificate of Confidentiality.
-Further information about Certificates of Confidentiality is available at the following website: http://grants.nih.gov/grants/policy/coc/.
+Further information about Certificates of Confidentiality is available by clicking here.

-The NIMH believes that the full value of data in the NDA to the public is best realized if de-identified data related to a finding or publication are made broadly available as rapidly as possible to a wide range of scientific investigators (see NIMH notices NOT-MH-15-012, NOT-MH-09-005, NOT-MH-14-015)
+The NIMH believes that the full value of data in the NDA to the public is best realized if de-identified data related to a finding or publication are made broadly available as rapidly as possible to a wide range of scientific investigators (see the following NIMH Guide Notices: NOT-MH-15-012 (Clinical Research), NOT-MH-09-005 (Sharing Autism Related Human Subject Research), and NOT-MH-14-015 (Clinical Trials).

 II.
 Data Management